Randy Knorr: Coaching career

+Washington Nationals

-In 2008, he was the manager of the Potomac Nationals, who he guided to the 2008 Carolina League Mills Cup championship on Sept.
-12, 2008.
+In 2008, Knorr was the manager of the Potomac Nationals, who he guided to the 2008 Carolina League Mills Cup championship on September 12, 2008.
 He served as the bullpen coach for the Washington Nationals for the last half of the 2006 season and was hired to be the bullpen coach for a second time in 2009.
 He was promoted to bench coach in 2012, and served in that capacity under Davey Johnson and then Matt Williams, for 4 years.
 Shortly after the 2015 season, Williams was fired as the manager, and Knorr was told that his contract would not be renewed; soon afterwards, Knorr returned to the Nationals organization as Senior Advisor to the General Manager for Player Development.

 On October 23, 2017, Randy was named the manager of the Syracuse Chiefs, the Washington Nationals Triple-A affiliate.
 He previously managed the Chiefs in 2011.

 On October 28, 2020, he was named first base coach for the Washington Nationals.
 On October 10, 2021, Knorr was removed from his position and assigned to a player development role.
-He was let go by the Nationals on October 9, 2025.
+His contract was not renewed by the Nationals on October 9, 2025.

+San Diego Padres

+On November 24, 2025, the San Diego Padres hired Knorr to serve as the team's bench coach under new manager Craig Stammen.